nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Command Format

 1. Commands are not case sensitive and can be entered as both "Add" or "add."
-2. Dates can be entered in the format DD-MM-YYYY or in words limited to "todaY" or "tomorrow."
+2. Dates can be entered in the format DD-MM-YYYY or in words limited to "today" or "tomorrow."
 3. Time should be entered in the 24 hour clock format such as "2330" to represent 11:30pm or "0520" to represent 05:20am.